lukewhyte/textpack/README.md

 ## What is this?

-TextPack efficiently groups similar values in large (or small) datasets.
+TextPack groups similar values in large (or small) datasets.
 Under the hood, it builds a document term matrix of n-grams assigned a TF-IDF score.
 It then uses matrix multiplication to quickly calculate the cosine similarity between these values.
 For a technical explination, [I wrote a blog post](https://medium.com/p/2493b3ce6d8d).

 ## Why do I care?